Joe Harvey (baseball): New York Yankees

-The Yankees added Harvey to their 40-man roster after the 2018 season.
+On November 20, 2018, the Yankees added Harvey to their 40-man roster to protect him from the Rule 5 draft.
 He opened the 2019 season back with Scranton/Wilkes-Barre.
 The Yankees promoted him to the major leagues on April 10, 2019, and he made his MLB debut that day.
 He recorded three strikeouts over two scoreless innings of relief.

 Colorado Rockies

-On July 31, 2019, the Yankees traded Harvey to the Colorado Rockies for minor leaguer Alfredo Garcia.
-On December 9, 2019, he was designated for assignment and was outrighted to Triple-A on December 16.
-He had his contract purchased on August 2, 2020.
-On October 29, 2020, Harvey was outrighted off of the 40-man roster.
-He became a free agent on November 2, 2020.
+On July 31, 2019, the Yankees traded Harvey to the Colorado Rockies in exchange for minor leaguer Alfredo Garcia.
+In 9 appearances for the Rockies, he posted a 5.63 ERA with 6 strikeouts over 8 innings pitched.
+On December 9, Harvey was designated for assignment by Colorado.
+He cleared waivers and was sent outright to the Triple–A Albuquerque Isotopes on December 16.

+On August 2, 2020, the Rockies selected Harvey's contract, adding him to their active roster.
+He made 4 scoreless appearances for Colorado, striking out 2 batters in 3 1/3 innings of work.
+On October 29, Harvey was outrighted off of the 40-man roster.
+He became a free agent on November 2.

 On December 11, 2020, Harvey re-signed with the Rockies organization on a minor league contract.
 On June 20, 2021, Harvey was selected to the active roster.
 He was designated for assignment by Colorado on June 22 without making an appearance for the team.
-He was outrighted to the Triple-A Albuquerque Isotopes on June 25, but elected free agency on June 27, 2021.
+He was outrighted to the Triple–A Albuquerque Isotopes on June 25, but elected free agency on June 27.